cfengine/documentation/reference/functions/strftime.markdown

 **Return type**: `string`

-**Description**: Interprets a time and date format string at a particular point in GMT or local time using Unix epoch time.
+**Description:** Interprets a time and date format string at a particular point in GMT or local time using Unix epoch time.

 **Arguments**: